Written By

 Why Are People Filling Ozempic Lawsuits?

-Gastroparesis is a condition where the stomach fails to empty because the muscles either slow down or stop working completely.
+Gastroparesis is when the stomach fails to empty because the muscles either slow down or stop working altogether.
 Symptoms include nausea, vomiting, bloating, abdominal pain, acid reflux, weight loss and loss of appetite.
-Currently, there is no cure for stomach paralysis.
-Treatments offer temporary benefits.
+Currently, there is no cure for stomach paralysis, but treatments offer temporary benefits.

 Similar to gastroparesis, ileus affects a person’s ability to digest food.
-Symptoms include bloating, abdominal cramps, nausea, constipation, vomiting, difficulty passing gas and difficulty tolerating a normal diet.
+Symptoms include bloating, abdominal cramps, nausea, constipation, vomiting, difficulty passing gas and difficulty tolerating a regular diet.

 Lawyers Investigating Ozempic Vision Loss Lawsuits

-A 2024 study published in JAMA Ophthalmology found an association between semaglutide and nonarteritic anterior ischemic optic neuropathy (NAION), a condition that causes vision loss and blindness and lawyers began looking into potential Ozempic vision loss and blindness claims.
+A 2024 study published in JAMA Ophthalmology found an association between semaglutide and nonarteritic anterior ischemic optic neuropathy (NAION), a condition that causes vision loss.
+It typically affects only one eye, though around 15% of people with NAION will eventually develop the condition in their other eye, too.
+It may cause vision loss severe enough to classify as legally blind.

-Compared with patients not on a GLP-1 agonist, overweight people who took semaglutide for weight loss had a more than sevenfold higher risk of developing NAION.
-People with Type 2 diabetes who took semaglutide has a fourfold higher risk.
+Compared with patients not on a GLP-1 agonist, those with obesity who took semaglutide for weight loss had over a sevenfold higher risk of developing NAION.
+People with Type 2 diabetes who take semaglutide have a fourfold higher risk.

-NAION occurs when blood flow to the optic nerve stops, and there is no cure for it.
-Researchers think that GLP-1 drugs could affect the optic nerve, leading to development of the eye condition.
+NAION occurs when blood flow to the optic nerve stops, and there is no cure.
+Researchers think that GLP-1 drugs could affect the optic nerve, leading to the development of the eye condition.

 Who Qualifies for an Ozempic Lawsuit?

-Patients who experienced stomach paralysis or severe vomiting for four weeks or more, who suffered an intestinal blockage or who received a diagnosis of ileus after taking Ozempic may qualify to file an Ozempic lawsuit.
+Patients may qualify to file an Ozempic lawsuit if they have experienced stomach paralysis or severe vomiting for four weeks or more, suffered an intestinal blockage or received a diagnosis of ileus after taking Ozempic.

 Generally, lawyers do not take cases for people who had gastric bypass, gastric banding or gastric sleeve surgery.
 If you are being treated for cancer, you may not qualify.
-Only a licensed Ozempic lawyer can tell you if you qualify, so contact an attorney right away.
+Only a licensed Ozempic lawyer can tell you if you are eligible, so contact an attorney to see if you have a case.

-Expert legal counsel can help you determine if pursuing a lawsuit is the right action for you to take.
+Expert legal counsel can help you determine if pursuing a lawsuit is right for you.
 Lawsuits can help people receive compensation to help cover medical expenses and lost wages.

 three icons representing filing a lawsuit